ellaisys/iot_bluetooth_relay/README.md

-# Home Automation with Arduino Bluetooth and Relay
+# Home Automation with Arduino, Bluetooth and Relay
 This is a simple Home Automation project using the DIY micro-controller (Arduino), Bluetooth Wireless Module and Relay.
 This setup can be used to control the relay from Android mobile phones using the a Bluetooth client.

 ## Step 1: Gather Materials